Why energy in South Africa is attractive

 Section 12J of the South African Income tax Act is an amazing piece of legislation that was conceived to facilitate entrepreneurial job creation.
 Dissapointingly, to date, much of the application of the act by VCCs has been bereft of this.
 AEI views this legislation as an opportunity to do the right thing.
 And so we have set up our fund with the philosophy of infrastructrual development and job creation as the bedrock of everything we do.
 To illustrate why this is so important, continue reading.
 And, read more about Section 12J here.

-The skew growth of VC Sector in South Africa – the gap in the market Alumni plans to fill
+The skew growth of the VC Sector in South Africa – the gap in the market Alumni plans to fill thanks to Section 12J

 The latest survey reveals that in the 2011-2015 period, 21 public and private VC fund managers and angel investors completed 168 new deals amounting to a total value of R865 million.
 As at July 2015, total VC assets under management were valued at R1.87 billion, comprising 187 deals.

 These optimistic views mask damning evidence as to the extent the market has failed start-ups in South Africa.

 In a world of downsizing, automation and business process outsourcing, a job for life is no longer a realistic prospect for any employee.
 Large businesses, governments and the NGO sector around the world are losing jobs, causing grinding poverty, extremism and social unrest.
 Entrepreneurs are alone in standing up to this tsunami of employment destruction: In Uganda, one of the world’s poorest economies, 65% of all jobs were created by start-ups.